zenml-io/blog.zenml.io/_posts/2022-02-08-mlflow-tracking.md

     return model
 ```

 While running MLflow from your code, you need to specify global configuration parameters (which then goes on to define how experiments and runs are displayed and stored in the MLflow Tracking UI/system), but beyond that it's pretty easy to use.
-You specify these global parameters by initialising and setting an `Environment` object:
+You specify these global parameters by initializing and setting an `Environment` object:

 ```python
 zenml.integrations.mlflow.mlflow_environment import MLFLOW_ENVIRONMENT_NAME